Shujian-He/BiliMagicMarketScraper/README.md

 ## Database

-After reaching the end of the items under current searching criteria, the data is automatically saved into an SQLite database (`bilidata.db`), which can be queried using tools like `DB Browser for SQLite` or via Python.
+The data is automatically saved into an SQLite database (`bilidata.db`) after each successful page fetch, which can be queried using tools like `DB Browser for SQLite` or via Python.

 - In case of main program error, run